How The Pandemic Turned An Introvert Into A Voice For Gig Workers

 "It's taken me to a place where I never thought that I'd be," he said.

-The 42-year-old resident of Denton, Texas, spends six to eight hours a day working for Shipt and other delivery apps.
+The 42-year-old resident of Denton, Texas, delivers for Shipt and other apps.
 While he had some frustrations with gig work before the pandemic, he enjoyed the flexibility it promised and the opportunity to control his own time.

 But then in January, Shipt started changing the way it calculates pay for many of the hundreds of thousands of workers who pluck items off the shelves of stores like Target and Kroger and deliver them to customers' homes.